marmelab/react-admin/docs/SimpleFormIterator.md

 By default, `<SimpleFormIterator>` renders one input per line, but they can be displayed inline with the `inline` prop.

 `<SimpleFormIterator>` also accepts `<FormDataConsumer>` as child.
-When used inside a form iterator, `<FormDataConsumer>` provides one additional property to its children function:

-- `scopedFormData`: an object containing the current values of the currently rendered item from the ArrayInput
+In this case, `<FormDataConsumer>` provides one additional property to its child function called `scopedFormData`.
+It's an object containing the current values of the *currently rendered item*.
+This allows you to create dependencies between inputs inside a `<SimpleFormIterator>`, as in the following example:

-And here is an example usage for `scopedFormData` inside `<ArrayInput>`:

 ```jsx
 import { FormDataConsumer } from 'react-admin';